-Every effort is made to keep our school clean.
+Every effort is made to keep the BSCS school and campus clean.
 School bathrooms are cleaned and disinfected daily.
-Our classrooms, drinking fountains, and cafeteria are kept clean and sanitized often.
+Classrooms, drinking fountains, and cafeterias are kept clean and sanitized often.
 Students should take responsibility for keeping all areas of the school including classrooms, bathrooms, and cafeteria neat and tidy.

-Students should take reasonable precautions to remain healthy.
-A child should be kept home when they are not well enough for complete and active participation in a full day, including recess and gym classes.
+Students and parents should take reasonable precautions to remain healthy.
+A child should be kept home when not well enough for complete and active participation in a full day, including recess and gym classes.
 Sick children also endanger the health of classmates and teachers.
 The school lacks the facilities to care for sick children.
 If a child becomes ill during the school day, the school office will contact a parent/guardian to pick up the child as soon as possible.